top of page

 WHAT WE DO

-personal effects including photo, letters, oral and written histories, dairies, and other artifacts.
-We also provide a meeting place for Veterans and support a multi-county community by presenting Veterans Coffees, museum activities, educational outreach programs, and partnering with other organizations in order to raise awareness of the contributions of those who have served our country.
+We also provide a meeting place for Veterans.
+We support a multi-county community by presenting monthly Veterans' Coffees, museum activities, educational outreach programs, and partnering with other organizations in order to raise awareness of the contributions of those who have served our country.

 OUR COMMUNITY